 Although the Drivers I identify are a ‘normal’ part of life, there are a some people who want to work on safe experiments to ‘inoculate’ themselves from some of the adverse impact of Drivers.

-In so doing, we can foster the ‘Allowers’ instead – that is, the OK-side to Drivers.
+In so doing, we can look our STOPPERS in the eye and foster our ‘ALLOWERS‘ instead – that is, the OK-side to Drivers.

 Drivers and Scripts can ‘imprison’ us in a particular patterns of behaving.
 As the messages are instilled into us during childhood, and reinforced in adolescence, it is not so easy to make the unconscious, conscious?

 I trust this page will cast light on the practical benefits that can emerge from managing the boundaries within the Johari Window, here.